Regenerative Agriculture: Agricultural Revolution or Carbon Pricing Capitalism?

 Indigo is pricing each ton of carbon sequestered in soil at a fixed price of $15 dollars per ton.
 Growers earn credits for regenerative farming practices, and offsets can be purchased via Indigo Carbon at any point during the season.
 The company claims that its products can lead to increased CO2 sequestration of 2-3 tonnes per acre, giving a potential $30-$45 per acre boost to the farmer’s profits.
 Within a few weeks, farms equivalent to 3 million acres in size have already signed up to the initiative, meaning that Indigo has potentially created a carbon marketplace worth $90 to $135 million over the next growing season.
 Not a bad start.

 For Indigo, this could increase their market penetration.
 The Initiative aligns with Indigo products which will be marketed as contributing to credits earned through Indigo Carbon.
 Furthermore, Indigo’s core business relies on understanding what is going on in the soil microbiome.
 This will give them greater reach and access to that data.
 This data will in turn help them train their agronomic data services, including providing corroborative ground data for its new geospatial operations.
 There are many potential wins for Indigo.

 One start-up has already been working on a blockchain-based carbon credit marketplace for agricultural and atmospheric CO2 emissions for two years.
-Nori, a developer of a blockchain-based marketplace for removing CO2 from the atmosphere, just joined the Techstars Sustainability Accelerator.
+Nori, a developer of a blockchain-based marketplace for removing CO2 from the atmosphere, just joined the Techstars Sustainability Accelerator. and Alexsandra Guerra from Nori will be joining us as a speaker at Cleantech Interactive on 17 June.
 The first Carbon Removal Certificates the company issued were generated from agricultural products that can store carbon dioxide in soils as the infrastructure to verify that carbon storage already exists.

 What Other Innovation is Required to Promote Regenerative Agriculture?